aivvinna/vue-crypto-dashboard/README.md

 # vue-crypto-dashboard
 A cryptocurrency monitoring social media web app.
 Cryptocurrency information and news is fetched from CryptoCompare's API.
+This is the client and the data is fetched from a back-end GraphQL server.

 ## Tech Stack
+Main Dependencies
+* Vue.js
+* Vuex
-Front-end: Vue.js with Vue-Apollo
+* Vue-Apollo

-Back-end: GraphQL API server written in Node.js with Prisma connecting to PostgresQL database.
+* Apollo-Client
+* D3.js

+Refer to [back-end](https://github.com/hirokicodes/crypto-graphql-prisma) schema for functionality.

 ## Project setup
 ```